Missouri Course Access Program

 Student Skills Necessary for Success in Virtual Courses

-- Student has demonstrated time-management skills that indicate the student is capable of submitting assignment and completing course requirements without reminders
+- Student has demonstrated time-management skills that indicate the student is capable of submitting assignments and completing course requirements without reminders.

 - Student has demonstrated persistence in overcoming obstacles and willingness to seek assistance when needed.

 - Student has demonstrated verbal or written communication skills that would allow the student to succeed in an environment where the instructor may not provide nonverbal cues to support the student’s understanding.

 - Student has the necessary computer or technical skills to succeed in a virtual course.

 - Student has access to technology resources to participate in a virtual course.

 - Consideration of the student’s previous success (or struggle) in virtual learning.

 The following single course virtual learning options are currently available for students in grades 6-12:

 If you wish to enroll in a SINGLE virtual learning course, the enrollment period will end 10 days after the start of the semester.
 Students who fail to timely enroll will be permitted to apply the next semester.